-The surrender risk is limited, however, as:
+The surrender risk is limited, however, In fact:

-- expected short-, medium- and long-term liability flows are regularly estimated and any liquidity gaps with expected asset flows are identified and controlled in order to reduce the risk of huge instant asset disposals.
-Changes in assets and liabilities are projected over periods of up to forty years, in order to identify treasury mismatches and over or under covered maturities giving rise to a liquidity risk.
-These analyses are then used to determine the choice of maturities for new investments and the assets to be sold; - the guaranteed revaluation of policies is completed by a profit sharing partly discretionary, that raises the total return to a level in line with market benchmarks and reduces the risk of an increase in surrenders.
+- expected short-, medium- and long-term liability flows are regularly estimated and any liquidity gaps with expected asset flows are identified and controlled in order to reduce the risk of huge instant asset disposals. - The studies focus in particular on projected flows of liabilities and assets over periods of up to 40 years.
+They aim to determine projected cash mismatches and identify over- or under-hedged maturities representing a liquidity risk in order to guide the choice of maturities for new investments and arbitrage to be carried out; - •; - the guaranteed revaluation of policies is completed by a profit sharing partly discretionary, that raises the total return to a level in line with market benchmarks and reduces the risk of an increase in surrenders.
 The policyholders' surplus reserve is the mechanism in France that enables the surplus actually paid out to be pooled and spread between generations of policyholders and the performance of contracts to be managed over time; - the return on financial assets may be protected through the use of hedging instruments.